Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 N/A

 **Exiting confinement**
-:hourglass:&e Transfer in progress.
-Please wait inside the office until you're transferred to the State Hotel.
+:lit:&e Please wait inside the arrival area until your transfer is complete.

 **Completion**
 N/A